Open positions

 Community Outreach / Commercial Representative

-At La Colonia, your Family is our Family.
+At La Colonia, your family is our family.

 Recruitment Process

-The website is the channel to apply and submit your candidacy for a job at La Colonia.
+La Colonia Medical Center posts vacant positions on its website.
+The website is the official channel to apply and submit your candidacy for employment at La Colonia.

-Please note that any omission or falsification of the information provided may result in disqualification from the selection process.
+Please note that any omission or falsification of information provided may result in disqualification from the selection process.

-This is a drug-free workplace.
+La Colonia Medical Center is a drug-free workplace.
 As part of the pre-employment requirements, selected candidates will be required to undergo alcohol and drug testing.
-AHCA Fingerprint Background Screening is also required.
+AHCA fingerprint background screening is also required.

-More and better benefits
+More and Better Benefits

-Work incentives
+Work Incentives

-Professional growth
+Professional Growth

 We are a company that offers growth opportunities for all healthcare professionals who share our principles and dedication to service, creating personalized career plans.

-Equal opportunities
+Equal Opportunities

 Private employers, local and state authorities, educational institutions, employment agencies, and labor organizations are subject to federal laws protecting job applicants and employees from discrimination based on the following grounds: